danmbrown/city-of-whispers/Playbooks/Remnant.md

 At any time, you may mark Heat to add another element to the map.

 ## Relationship Questions
-* Who sees me as a threat?
+* Which of your Ties sees me as a threat?
-* With whom did I experience a dangerous situation?
+* With which of your Ties did I experience a dangerous situation?
-* Who is considered "part of the family"?
+* Which of your Ties is considered "part of the family"?

 ## Moves